 Makeup for Beauty Photography

-For the purpose of these tips I'll be showing you how to dramatically transform the image Woman Stock from Envato Market.
+For the purpose of these tips I'll be showing you how to dramatically transform the image Woman Stock (no longer available) from Envato Market.
 Keep in mind that I'm trying to replicate actual makeup techniques, which will cause a considerable shift in the appearance of our model.

 How far you choose to take photo retouching is ultimately up to you, so feel free to dial back and adjust your approach to fit your needs.